 - Mirai Kuriyama – Kyoukai no Kanata;

-The purple-haired characters are powerful.
-Your goals can revolve around prestige and material possessions.
-The purple-haired characters are also privileged, noble, elegant, restless, intriguing, pompous and selfish.
+Purple haired characters are powerful.
+Your goals may revolve around prestige and material possessions.
+Purple-haired characters are also privileged, noble, elegant, restless, intriguing, pompous, and selfish.

-They can also be calm, conflicting, delicate, intelligent, intriguing, magical and mysterious.
-Lighter tones, tend to be more delicate, calm and prefer not to get involved in conflicts.
-The dark ones are conflicting and even aggressive.
+They can also be calm, conflicted, gentle, intelligent, intriguing, magical and mysterious.
+Lighter tones, tend to be more gentle, calm and prefer not to get involved in conflicts.
+The dark ones are confrontational and even aggressive.

 - Yato – Noragami;

 - Saeko Busujima – Highschool of the Dead;